 - The Haunted Mansion bands works like a normal band at all attractions except the Haunted Mansion where it makes a spooky sound rather than the usual sound, when you use it at Disney touch point devices.

-Some of these will be available for you to upgrade to when you choose your Magic Bands on your My Disney Experience account.
 Some of these will only be available online and at Disney World.

 Accessories and personalizing your Magic Band

 If the huge choice of designs is still not enough personalization for you, you can add sliders – slips of plastic, like the keeper on a watch, You can also add ‘bandits’ – little buttons that pop into the holes on the strap.

 If you do not like the band set up itself, you can buy a ‘puck holder’.
 These are generally Mickey shaped, with the puck as the center.
 The holders can fit onto clips, lanyards and also watch straps.

 There is limited stock though – if you are sent your Passholder magic band to your address you may not receive them.
 It is possible to get them from any Guest Relations, but again stock in limited and they do run out.

 If you don’t want to spend money on a patterned/design band, or you want something more unique, you can also decorate your own band.

 The most popular options for decorating tend to be paining a design with something like nail varnish, using crafting gems to create a bejewelled band, or to buy/ make what is called a ‘skin’.
 This is essentially a specially designed sticker that sticks on top of your band.
 Usually they leave a space for the puck.